-1John 4:7-12 (web)
+1John 4:7-12 (LIT)

 The Evidence from Loving as God Loved

-that we might live through him.
+that we might at some time live through Him.

-and his love has been perfected in us.
+and His love has been perfected in us.

 Discussion Questions